-STORY BY Martin Rychlik PHOTO BY Hynek Glos
+STORY BY Martin Rychlík PHOTO BY Hynek Glos

 Testa's erudition, diligence and ideas have now been awarded with a prestigious ERC CZ Starting Grant, which is the Czech version of support from the European Research Council for outstanding applicants.
 Although Testa got high marks from the committee in Brussels, there wasn't enough funding left in the demanding competition to secure his project.
-Testa's research project, titled "The Re-Enchantment of Central-Eastern Europe," received CZK 12 million (around EUR 435 thousand) from the Czech Ministry of Education for two years, with the obligation to compete again for other international funding - especially the EU's ERC grant.
+Testa's research project, titled "The Re-Enchantment of Central-Eastern Europe," received CZK 12 million (around EUR 435 thousand) from the Czech Ministry of Education for two years, with the obligation to compete again for other international funding - especially the EU's ERC nal opinions about the project and who carefully considered every word I said, was very stressful and mentally draining," Testa says today - although now with a smile - now that he has a rich career and a number of successes behind him.